yacovino/apartment-finder/README.md

 ---------------------

 * Create a server that has Docker installed.
-* Follow the configuration + installation instructions for docker above.
+* Follow the configuration + installation instructions for Docker above.